 Renaissance Charter High School for Innovation

-Hands-on learning and field trips
+Hands on learning and field trips

-At some charter schools kids spend the greater part of the day their seats, in uniforms, and silent in the halls.
-At Innovation there there are no bells, no uniforms and no hallway passes.
-Teachers helps teens develop year-long projects they are passionate about and take them out and about in the city, exposing them to art, history, politics and ecology.
+At Renaissance Charter High School for Innovation, teachers help teens develop year-long projects they are passionate about and take them out and about in the city, exposing them to art, history, politics and ecology.